nayansitoula678/nayansitoula678/README.md

-HI I am Nayan sitoula, cs student from Nepal trying to learn and create web application using html,css,javascript.
+HI I am Nayan sitoula from Nepal trying to learn and create  applications using c++,python,php,html,css,javascript.
 Hoping we should collaborate!!
 <!---
 nayansitoula678/nayansitoula678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.